ivotkv/flapi/README.md

 ./build_venv.sh
 ```

-Lastly, copy the `config.yaml.example` template to `config.yaml` and modify accordingly.

 ## Virtual Environment

 Before running any scripts or the server itself, always make sure you have your virtual environment activated: